Urban Density: Adapt Your Property for Higher Urban Density

 Urban density is increasing because younger generations, like millennials and Gen Z, are attracted to the car-free economic and cultural opportunities that come with living in high-density urban areas.

 During the 20th century, the popularization of cars changed the structure of city living.
 Because people got used to using cars to get around, urban planners prioritized car mobility over the day-to-day of people’s lives in cities.
-This resulted in the development of inefficient, low-density sprawl.
-However, a generational pushback against this trend is seeing young people ditching car usage and moving to walkable cities.
+This led to inefficient, low-density sprawl.
+However, a generational pushback against this trend is seeing young people ditch cars and move to walkable cities.

 Dense urban areas are more walkable, which offers significant benefits.
 Businesses, residences, and other institutions are clustered very closely together.
 Anybody living in a high-density urban area has easy access to schools, jobs, and cultural and recreational opportunities.

 Urban density has other benefits, as well.
 It makes public transportation more accessible and efficient.
-Additionally, people living in a high-density walkable area are more physically active and are at lower risk of chronic diseases.
-Finally, urban density and sustainability go hand in hand: More public transport usage increases sustainability, as does the fact that concentrating people’s activity into one space makes it easier to preserve surrounding natural areas.
+Additionally, people living in high-density, walkable areas are more physically active and at lower risk of chronic diseases.
+Finally, urban density and sustainability go hand in hand: More public transport use increases sustainability, as does concentrating people’s activities in one space, which makes it easier to preserve surrounding natural areas.

 urban density greenery